gnodi/danf/resource/private/doc/overview/index.md

         // Define the view.
         view: {
             // Define an HTML view.
-            // It is possible to define a JSON or
+            // It is possible to define a JSON and
             // a text view too (or in place).
             html: {
                 layout: {